george-mammen/Learn-To-Code-21/README.md

               ➼ Write a C program to read n values from the user and store it in the array.
 Reprint the values stored in the array and also print the value of second element in the array.

+Day 13 :

+              ➼ Write a C program to check whether a number present in the 1D array or not.

+              ➼ Write a C program to find the frequency of odd and even numbers in the 1D array.